minsky97/ECE381K_AML_term_project/README.md

-# Anomalous sound detection for industrial machine based on supervised CNN with various feature extraction methods (STFT, MFCC, Mel-spectrogram, GFCC)
+# Anomalous sound detection for industrial machine based on supervised and unsupervised approach with various feature extraction methods (STFT, MFCC, Mel-spectrogram, GFCC)
 [ECE381K_Term_Project - Group 9]

 In this study, we develop a supervised machine learning method to detect abnormal sounds from audio data recorded for various machine types, models, and SNRs.
 The dataset we used in this project comes from the MIMII dataset (https://zenodo.org/records/3384388).
 This includes normal and abnormal sound dataset for four type of industrial machines (i.e. valves, pumps, fans, and slide rails) with different model IDs (i.e. 00, 02, 04, and 06) and SNRs (i.e. -6 dB, 0 dB, and 6 dB).